 We have an experienced senior management team that has successfully led our operations and increased our revenues and profits through rapid organic growth.
 Our team has significant international and domestic experience both in the solar power and semiconductor industries, which we believe gives us a deep understanding of the needs and preferences of international and domestic customers and suppliers.
 Dr. Shawn Qu, our founder, chairman and chief executive officer, has been instrumental in helping us achieve our rapid growth.
 He has over ten years of experience in the solar power industry across North America, Europe and Asia.
 Prior to founding our company, Dr. Qu held various managerial positions with leading energy companies such as Photowatt International S.A., or Photowatt, and ATS and also worked at Ontario Power Generation Corp.
 While at Photowatt, and its parent company ATS, he developed extensive experience managing silicon feedstock supply sourcing.
 Bencheng Li, the general manager of CSI Luoyang, has nearly 35 years of direct silicon manufacturing experience in China.
 His experience includes three years as chairman of Luoyang Silicon Crystal Corp, which is the parent company of Luoyang Zhong Gui, and eight years as the general manager of E-Mei Semiconductor Factory.
-Luoyang Gui and E-Mei Semiconductor Factory are two of our suppliers of high-purity silicon.
+Luoyang Zhong Gui and E-Mei Semiconductor Factory are two of our suppliers of high-purity silicon.
 Our vice president of international sales and marketing, Gregory Spanoudakis, has over 17 years of international experience in the semiconductor and solar power industries.
-Robert Patterson, our vice president of corporate and product development and general manager of Canadian operations, has over 25 years of solar power industry experience.
+Robert Patterson, our vice president of corporate and product development and general manager of Canadian operations, has over 25 years of experience working at technology companies with senior roles ranging from procurement to business development, including eight years of solar power industry experience.